CrafterSama/CrafterSama-Code/README.md

 The recommended way to install and keep up to date is to install it via [Package Control].
 Once you have installed Package Control, open it via `Preferences -> Package Control` and click on
 `Package Control: Install Package`.
-Type `Color Scheme - Baara Dark` into the search box, then hit enter or click on the result to install.
+Type `CrafterSama Schema` into the search box, then hit enter or click on the result to install.

 [Package Control]: https://sublime.wbond.net/installation